selinaerhabor/keep-learning-first-aid/README.md

 * **Products** – this app provides display of all products currently available with pagination, users can view products by specific category and users can also view products individually to find out more information
 * **Search** – this app allows the user to make a search via search input bar at the top of the page and feeds users results from that search

+For screenshots of First Aid Tips of the Week and Products data see database-screenshots folder

 ## 2. Features
 Keep Learning First Aid website combines professionalism and user-friendliness to provide a website which showcases the products and services offered by the First Aid learning and training provider.
 The overall aesthetics for the web application are clean and consistent from the website navigation layout to the interactive multiple choice quiz the user stories have been taken into account when building the website’s features and components.
 I have chosen green and white as the main colour code to match the key colours in first aid and give the website a neat layout.